JonnyHonda/k100-project/_posts/2016-08-22-Got-bored-and-made-me-a-little-mounting-bracket-to.md

 ---
 layout: post
-title: Got bored and made me a little mounting bracket to hold a couple of usb power outlets.
+title: "Got bored and made me a little mounting bracket to hold a couple of usb power outlets."
 date: 2016-08-22
 ---
 Got bored and made me a little mounting bracket to hold a couple of usb power outlets.﻿